jest-community/jest-extended/README.md

 ## Problem

 Jest is an amazing test runner and has some awesome assertion APIs built in by default.
-However there are times when having more specific matchers (assertions) would be far more convenient.
+However, there are times when having more specific matchers (assertions) would be far more convenient.

 ## Solution